1940

 greeted by attendants of Wilmington Catalina Airlines.
 Frye's planes were usually staffed by a

 co-pilot (a coveted position within TWA).
-This was the infancy of Catalina Island land service
+This was the infancy of Catalina Island land flight

-and field.
+service and field.
 Date of images are between 1942 to 1945.
-They may have been from a milk run Jack
+They may have been from a milk

 It is stated in the American Aviation Historical Society Journal that Jack Frye landed the very

 first "land plane" on Catalina Island (a date was not cited).
-The date was likely 1927-28, Aero
+What were Jack Frye's connections

-Corporation, or 1932, TWA.
-Both companies had flight agreements for Catalina Island air
+companies had flight agreements for Catalina Island air service.
+One event was described in the

-Angeles Times was January 15, 1927 and accompanied 3 photos.
-Pilot Jack Frye was mentioned
+Los Angeles Times (January 15, 1927) and accompanied 3 photos.
+Pilot Jack Frye was

-as flying a photographer out to document the Catalina Channel Ocean Derby where contestants
+mentioned as flying a photographer out to document the Catalina Channel Ocean Derby where

-from around the world swam from Catalina Island to Los Angeles.
-Jack piloted an Alexander
+contestants from around the world swam from Catalina Island to Los Angeles.
+Jack piloted an

-Eagle Rock biplane that day.
-Several of the news photos were taken from the ground so Jack
+Alexander Eagle Rock biplane that day.
+Several of the news photos were taken from the ground

-did land the photographer on the island.
-Jack would have landed on the beach as there was no
+so Jack Frye did land the photographer on the island.
+Jack would have set down on the beach as

-real airport.
-Catalina Island was served only by flying boats from the early '20's and in the
+there was no real airport.
+Catalina Island was served only by flying boats from the early 1920's

 Although my historical focus with

-The TWA Electra Jr. (above color) was captured at the T.I.C.O.
-Air Show in Titusville, Florida.
+Electra Jr. was captured at the T.I.C.O.
+Air Show in Titusville Florida.
+Completely stripped,

-Completely stripped, polished and restored, the plane is a closer reflection to TWA Electra
+polished, and restored, the plane is a closer reflection to TWA Electra #240.
+Sedona Legend

 Lockheed Aircraft Corporation Specifications: